thecoopgal/GloopGlopGovernance/sponsor/Sponsor-a-Drop-Policy.md

-> "At GloopGlop, sponsoring a Drop means offering real rewards to real users — no strings, no scams, no corporate strings attached.
+> At GloopGlop, sponsoring a Drop means offering real rewards to real users — no strings, no scams, no corporate strings attached.
 >
-> Let’s build a fairer internet — together."
+> Let’s build a fairer internet — together.

 # **GloopGlop Sponsor-a-Drop Policy**